Fridays4Future/ToolpicCore/README.md

 #### [SET] `data`

-To set a property, just do as you would do normally with objects:
+To set any property, just do as you would do normally with objects:
 ```javascript
 render.data.foo = 'bar';
 ```

 ### `dataset`

-To get or set the data to the VueComponent's data controller, you also could use `dataset`.
+To get or set the data to the *VueComponent*'s data controller, you also could use `dataset`.
 When **getting** `dataset` object returns all properties within the VueComponent's data controller as a new assigned object.

-If you are **setingt** `dataset`, all properties will hard overwrite the existing ones within the VueComponent's data controller.
+If you are **setting** `dataset`, all properties will hardly overwrite the existing ones within the *VueComponent*'s data controller.

 ```javascript